Matthias-Wandel/lathe-thread-gears/README.md

 Total gear ratios: 373
 </pre>
 <p>
-The frist actual output line from above would be this:
+The first actual output line from above would be this:
 <pre>12.9352,  20,  Any,Any,   24, 66,  E=-0.498%</pre>
 This indicates:
 <table cellpadding=5 border=1 cellspacing=0>